How to Dehydrate Pumpkin

 Here are some handy bone-shaped doggie treat cutters!

 Now you know how to dehydrate pumpkin at home.
-I do hope you are even more eager to take on this year's Halloween season - full swing!
+I do hope you are even more eager to take on this year's - and every Halloween season - in full swing!